ministryofjustice/care-arrangement-plan/README.md

 This app is heavily inspired from MoJ's [hmpps-template-typescript](https://github.com/ministryofjustice/hmpps-template-typescript).

+## Preview testing

+The service is undergoing private preview testing.
+This is currently set to end on 30th April 2025.
+To change this date, the environment variable `PREVIEW_END` must be changed.
+After this date, all requests to the service will return a page explaining that the preview has ended.

+To move the service into an open beta, the following changes should be made

+- Remove the password page and authentication middleware
+- Remove the service no longer available middleware

 ## Installation

 Install Node 22.
 It is recommended to use a versioning manager such as [NVM](https://github.com/nvm-sh/nvm).